Biden poured money into public works. But will that help Harris in Michigan?

 | SAULT STE.
 MARIE, MICH.

 As workers busily lay the groundwork for a new lock here in Sault Ste.
-Marie, Michigan, a poster on a nearby fence reads: “Project funded by President Joe Biden’s Bipartisan Infrastructure Law.”
+Marie, Michigan, a poster on a nearby fence reads, “Project funded by President Joe Biden’s Bipartisan Infrastructure Law.”

-The landmark 2021 legislation allocated roughly $1.2 trillion for roads, bridges, ports, water, and broadband across the country – a historic surge of job-creating federal investment after decades of underfunding.
+The landmark 2021 legislation allocated roughly $1.2 trillion for roads, bridges, ports, water, and broadband across the United States – a historic surge of job-creating federal investment after decades of underfunding.

 Why We Wrote This